All Age/Intergen Worship

 Worship Service Ideas

-On the left hand menu there are a great amount of worship services that are updated regularly.
+There are a great amount of worship services that are updated regularly.
 You may wish to use the service as is or adapt elements for your context.
 Whatever you do we would be very glad to hear your feedback to help use prepare resources for the future.
+These can be found here or on the webpage menu (left- computer, bottom- mobile devices)